 Work performed on the City Sewer System, including new sewer lateral connections, sewer lateral repairs, and sewer cap-offs require a sewer permit.
 Please contact the Engineering Division for the application and process.
 Any work performed on the City Sewer system needs to be performed by one of the City Approved Contractors.

--New Sewer Connection Fees are updated every Fiscal Year (July 1)- the most recent schedule can be found here.
+-New Sewer Connection Fees are updated every Fiscal Year (July 1)

 For improvements within the City ROW, the City uses the standard plans below.